Comprehensive Guide to Email Copywriting: Get Paid for Something You Already Know How to Write

 18. Get Comfortable with Marketing Metrics

-There’s no way around it: If you want to measure conversion rates (and create compelling client reports that tie your emails to sales), then you’ve got to get comfortable with a few email marketing metrics.
+There’s no way around it; if you want to measure how well your emails are working, you need to get comfortable with a few email marketing metrics.

 19. Always Edit Your Email Copywriting

 So, take the time to polish your email copy.
-Step away and come back with fresh eyes.
 Read it out loud and double-check all dates, prices, and links.
-You’ll avoid embarrassment and the extra work required to send a follow-up email righting your wrongs.
+Make sure it’s good and ready before you, or your clients, hit the Send button.

 20. Take an Email Copywriting Course